carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 `BiG-SLiCE` is asking for a folder as the input.
-It is important to highlight that the bones of this folder are the BGCs from a group of genomes that has been obtained by `AntiSMASH`.
+It is important to highlight that the bones of this folder are the BGCs from a group of genomes that has been obtained by `antiSMASH`.
 In its [GitHub](https://github.com/medema-group/bigslice) page, we can search for an input folder [template](https://github.com/medema-group/bigslice/tree/master/misc/input_folder_template).
 The folder needs three main components: